coq/platform/README.md

 <details><summary><font size="+1">Features of the Coq Platform</font></summary>

-- fully Opam based, also on Windows
+- fully opam based, also on Windows
-- single script call to install system dependencies, Opam (if not there), a fresh Opam switch and the Coq Platform
+- single script call to install system dependencies, opam (if not there), a fresh opam switch and the Coq Platform
 - interactive (well script based) guidance of the user through the few parameters
 - one unified setup script for Windows, macOS and Linux with few OS dependent sections only
 - for Windows there is an additional wrapper batch script to setup Cygwin as build and working environment
 - for Windows there is in addition a classic Windows installer mostly intended for quick installation by beginners
 - for macOS a signed (but currently not yet notarized) DMG package is provided, also mostly intended for beginners
-- for Linux Snap packages are provided via the snap store
+- for Linux snap packages are provided via the Snap Store
 - it is easy to build variants of the provided installers with modified content
 - it is supported to install several versions of Coq in parallel - each will create a separate opam switch - this is intended e.g. for porting Coq developments from older versions of Coq
 - system prerequisites are installed using opam depext in a system independent manner